guziks/moor/README.md

 ## About

-Package manager that makes commands from docker image be available on the host.
+Package manager that adds commands from docker images to the host.

 ## Install